 UPDATE: (May 15, 2015) Fourth chapter of Tanglewood is posted!

 Welcome...
 Bienvenue...
 Failte...

 I'm a long time reader of fan fiction (a.k.a. enabler of procrastination) and now a two time author (see below).
 I believe all wit should be delivered viciously.
-I joined fanfic in university as a way to waste time while writing papers.
+I originally joined fanfic in order to procrastinate writing papers.
 Then one day - many years later - I decided to write one myself... and somehow it ended up being the most reviewed and most faved story in its fandom on FF.
-I seriously have no clue how that happened - I feel like I got you all drunk.
+I seriously have no clue how that happened and I feel like I got you all drunk.
 But thanks :)

-The inestimatable Pierre Berton once aptly defined a Canadian as "someone who can make love in a canoe."
+Pierre Berton once aptly defined a Canadian as "someone who can make love in a canoe."
 It takes skills.
 Bring life jackets and only attempt in summer.
-My cottage is a 2000km (one way) drive away from my home and is still in the same province.
-I go there every year.

 I have a university degree in English Literature and International Political Science.
 I work in government.